JDevlieghere/InTeXration/docs/config.md

 ### Threading

 When more than one document is provided for compilation InTeXration can run the compilation process in parallel.
 This means a significant performance increase.
 The `threaded` option is enabled by default.

+## Files

+InTeXration stores the compiled documents in a folder on disk.
+This folder is specified in the configuration file.
+Refer to the last section for more information on how to alter this file.
+The default location is `/home/intexration/out`, or a folder called `out` in the intexration user's home directory.
+Make sure that whatever folder you select, it exists and is writable by the InTeXration server.

+The server keeps track of the files it has compiled since it started.
+Because this information is kept in memory, restarting the server causes it to forget about previously compiled documents.
+Use the `explore` option to enable the server to look on disk for existing compiled documents.

 ## Configuration File